16 Aug 2017

 Hong Kong’s sporting goods industry is expanding steadily as people more readily appreciate the health and leisure benefits of physical activity, while sportswear is also increasingly being embraced by the casual wear market.
 The best-selling sports outfits combine sports activities with leisurewear, as sports lovers want to look smart and fashionable while exercising, while people also wear athletic apparel and footwear for casual or leisure purposes.

 Modern technology is now playing a distinct role in the industry, with designers seeking new fabrics and applications.
-Examples here include sun-protecting and reflective fibres with synthetics blended into wool and cotton.
+Examples here include sun-protecting and reflective fibres with synthetics blended into wool and cotton and cooling materials made by high-density polyester fibres and xylitol.
 Manufacturers of sports balls and golf equipment have also upgraded the materials used in basketballs, volleyballs and footballs, shifting from rubber and PVC to high-end PU.
 The use of nanotechnology in sports apparel is also expected to become more widespread, with dry-fit, coolmax and UV protection materials becoming more popular.
+Recently, the research team of MIT has created a new form of performance fabric that combines biomaterials research with textile design to improve fabric breathability and speed up sweat evaporation.
 The ability to create new product technology and other performance-improving features is a key driver in the sporting goods market.
 In particular for those sports with fairly stable participation rates, innovative products are the motivations for consumers to replace their old products.

 Overall, fitness activities have become a worldwide preoccupation.
 Rock climbing, yoga, Pilates, kick boxing, aqua fitness and Latin dance are all gaining popularity, especially among female consumers.
 As a result, many sporting goods companies have introduced a series of products (outfits and accessories) to cater this segment.
+A case in point is the Hong Kong-based activewear label ‘Miss Runner’, which has been embracing wearable art into performance sportswear to target female consumers.
 Other newly introduced indoor sports equipment includes foam rollers, balance discs, rubber bands/tubes and fitballs.
 As a result, women are increasingly becoming an important part of the industry’s customer base, with companies devoting resources to introducing women’s sporting goods.

 The popularity of outdoor activities is expected to continue to grow.
 The popularity of outdoor activities also reflects the environment-related trend and more people want to experience nature.
 In the US, several outdoor pursuits, notably hiking, camping, backpacking, rock climbing, kayaking and fishing, have also grown in popularity.
 Nordic fitness, such as Nordic walking, which involves walking with the use of poles to optimise fitness, is also expected to show substantial growth in future years.